 Two more ex-Team Dynamics Integras joined the grid for 2006, one in the hands of Mike Jordan at Eurotech Racing and one driven by David Pinkney of Motorbase Performance.
 Pinkney would finish the year with one podium in race two at Knockhill, but Mike Jordan would deliver one of the standout moments of the season with a victory in race three at Mondello Park.

 Post 2006 the Honda Integra’s history outside of the running of Team Dynamics is less successful.
-Although all five BTC-T Honda Integra Type R chassis’ were race winners in the hands of Team Dynamics, the independent teams in which the Integra was passed for the 2007 – 2011 seasons were unable to match their previous owner’s achievements.
+Although all five BTC-T Honda Integra Type R chassis’ were race winners in the hands of Team Dynamics, the independent teams which the Integra was passed to for the 2007 – 2011 seasons were unable to match the car’s previous achievements.
 The Honda Integra remained a fixture on the BTCC grid until the end of the 2011 season in the hands of Lea Wood when it became ineligible to compete with the incoming set of 2012 NGCT/S200 regulations.

 Although scoring a handful of podiums in the hands of Mike and Andrew Jordan in 2007 and 2008, the final BTC-T car touring car to race in the BTCC wasn’t able to replicate its championship winning form once again.
 However, the staggering results achieved during its first two years of competition in 2005 and 2006 ensures its place in modern BTCC history books.